mintty/wsltty/README.md

 Wsltty installation and the mintty terminal try to use the icon of the respective WSL distribution.
-If it cannot be determined, a penguin icon is used as a default.
-You can replace it with your preferred fallback icon by replacing the icon file `%LOCALAPPDATA%\wsltty\wsl.ico`.
+If it cannot be determined, a penguin icon is used as a fallback.
+You can replace it with your preferred default icon by replacing the icon file `%LOCALAPPDATA%\wsltty\wsl.ico`.

 #### Mintty settings ####